Writing

 FAQ

 The opening line sets the tone and decides whether a reader keeps going.
-A warm, personal opener makes the email feel like a note from someone they know, which is the relationship that keeps people opening your newsletter week after week.
+A warm, personal opener makes the email feel like a note from someone they know — that relationship is what keeps people opening your newsletter week after week.

 Short.
-The intro should set the tone and get to the value quickly, not pad the email.
-A line or two that feels personal and leads naturally into the content is usually all you need before the reader wants the substance.
+The intro should set the tone and get to the value quickly.
+A line or two that feels personal and leads naturally into the content is usually all you need before readers want the substance they subscribed for.

 Write the way you would speak to one reader, and keep that tone edition to edition.
 Readers subscribe for you as much as the content, so a consistent, recognisable voice builds the familiarity and trust that earns long-term opens.